bhrigu136/bhrigu136/README.md

   > A machine learning model that predicts whether a loan applicant is likely to default based on demographic and financial data.
   - Implemented **Random Forest Classifier** with hyperparameter tuning
-  - Visualized feature importance & evaluated model using **ROC-AUC and F1-score**
+  - Visualized feature importance & evaluated model using **F1-score**
   - Deployed model using **Flask/Streamlit**

   **Tech Stack:** Python, Scikit-learn, Flask, Pandas